Modern Causal Inference Approaches to Improve Power for Subgroup Analysis in Randomized Controlled Trials: Conclusion

 We first propose a covariate-adjusted estimator that relies only on data from the RCT and requires minimal assumptions.
 By leveraging baseline covariates that are predictive of the outcome, this approach has the potential to improve precision.
 While straightforward to implement, its effectiveness is constrained by the sample size of the original trial and the availability of strongly prognostic baseline variables—information that may not always be accessible at the time of study design or analysis.

 To address these limitations, we propose multiple alternative estimators that incorporate information from external datasets.
 These methods have desirable large-sample properties, allow flexible estimation of nuisance functions, and are empirically validated through simulation.
 However, like the covariate-adjusted estimator, they require tradeoffs.
 In particular, borrowing external data necessitates stronger assumptions for identification and estimation.
 The identification assumptions (\ref{ass:sexch}, \ref{ass:wexch}) are untestable, as they concern counterfactual distributions that are inherently unobservable.
 We caution that while borrowing external data can improve precision, it also introduces the potential for bias.
 In our case study, we found that point estimates from data-borrowing methods were broadly consistent with those of the naive estimator, suggesting that external information may be used without substantially introducing bias.
 Additionally, the positivity assumption (\ref{ass:posa}) may be violated in practice, especially when the external data source is observational.
 To address PPV, we introduced three novel estimators specifically designed to mitigate these issues.
+The techniques we propose for addressing practical positivity violations target the same parameter and the same population as the true inverse probability weights.
+They do so by approximating the true set of inverse weights in finite samples, and by converging to the true set asymptotically (see \cite{hirshberg2021augmented}, Theorem 1 for covariate balancing estimators; Section 2.3.1 of \cite{chern2021} for Auto-DML; and \cite{Lars2024} Theorem 1 for CDML).
+This contrasts with overlap weights or truncated weights, which change the target parameter (e.g., truncated weights apply truncation even with infinite data; see Table 1 of \cite{li2018balancing}).